ucl-casa-ce/OpenMV2RaspPi/README.md

 9. Enter 'pi' as the login.
 10. Enter the passphrase you chose when generating the private key in PUTTYgen.
 11. You are now remotely logged into the Raspberry Pi.
+12. You can check the device's private IP address by typing `ipconfig`.
+The 'inet' numbers listed against 'wlan0' and/or 'eth0' interfaces are the IP addresses for the first available wifi and ethernet connections for the device.

 ## OpenMV Download and Setup
 1. Download OpenMV IDE (Windows/Mac/Linux): https://openmv.io/pages/download